-Many factors play a role i determining the accuracy of any weapons trajectory.
-Being an ex-Army soldier I know you have to adjust for wind, distance of the target, weight of the actual object your firing, the quality of your scope and the person who will be firing the weapon.
-In this case we are looking at Crossbows.
+Many factors play a role in determining the accuracy of any weapon’s trajectory.
+Being an ex-Army soldier I know you have to adjust for wind, the distance of the target, the weight of the actual object you firing, the quality of your scope, and the person who will be firing the weapon.
+In this case, we are looking at Crossbows.

 Accuracy Test Performed

-The was a test done by the owner of Velocitip and it seems you can definitely fire a crossbow over a 100 yard range with awesome accuracy.
+The was a test done by the owner of Velocity and it seems you can definitely fire a crossbow over a 100-yard range with awesome accuracy.
 He determined that the distance would cause a 10 foot or more drop in the arrow and took about 1 second to get to the target.
-This test was done with a 417 grain arrow and a bowtech 360.
+This test was done with a 417-grain arrow and a bowtech 360.

 So we see that this is possible and moreover very good results.
-That a 100 yard shot hit its target with deadly accuracy.
+That a 100-yard shot hit its target with deadly accuracy.
 This was also done under testing conditions but would definitely be able to be performed by a seasoned shooter.
-There are multiple factors to account for on an individual basis and I would be hard pressed to say that it would be worth a shot during an actual hunting season.
-However, the advancements in technology and the better the equipment gets, this may become the norm and afford greater game hunting opportunity.
+There are multiple factors to account for on an individual basis and I would be hard-pressed to say that it would be worth a shot during an actual hunting season.
+However, with the more advancements in technology and the better the equipment gets, this may become the norm and afford greater game hunting opportunities.

 I feel at this stage of the game it would be too risky of a shot to take in a wooded area.
-The arrow may find its way into a tree or if the weather is not quite right it may hit the ground under the weight of say snow fall.
-The point to the article here is that I found that a cross bow with over 300+FPS is deadly accurate at 100 yards and makes for a decent hunting weapon if given the right conditions.
+The arrow may find its way into a tree or if the weather is not quite right it may hit the ground under the weight of saying snowfall.
+The point of the article here is that I found that a crossbow with over 300+FPS is deadly accurate at 100 yards and makes for a decent hunting weapon if given the right conditions.

-If your looking to test your accuracy, then you can check out some targets on amazon.
+If you’re looking to test your accuracy, then you can check out some targets on Amazon.
 I have the Morrell Double Duty 400 FPS Field Point Bag Archery Target and it works well.